slayerrr12/WaveSlayer/README.md

 # WaveSlayer

-This is a simple AI chatbot project built using Python and natural language processing techniques.
+This is a simple AI chatbot project built using Python .
 The chatbot uses a pre-trained language model to understand and generate responses to user input.

 ## Requirements